What is a pulse room and why is it such a central part of Parmatur Pulse?

 The best way to create cross-functional work is with the help of a fractal, scale-free network.
 This kind of an organization is fast and agile, an agile network organization.

-What is Pulse?
-Pulse has daily stand-up meetings, visual management and planned demonstrations that give feedback.
+What is an agile organisation?
+In Parmatur Pulse, an agile organisation is based on daily stand-up meetings, visual management and planned demonstrations that give feedback.
 Pulse encompasses the whole organization.

-The visual decision making structure is the foundation of an agile network organization.
+The agile decision making structure is the foundation of an agile network organization.
 The organization is visualized through the network of Pulse meetings in the Pulse room.

 Pulse meetings are short, daily standing meetings where a team plans their work with the help of a Pulse board.
 Pulse meetings are more interesting and more effective than standard meetings.